17 Rules Of Battle For Survival In The Entertainment Industry

 13. Submission Agreements

 If it won't create an adversarial atmopsphere, use a simple non-disclosure agreement when submitting ideas.
 Otherwise, send a confirming letter.
 Do not under any circumstances sign a "submission agreement."

 14. Back-Up Copies

 Whenever sending any document (e.g., letter), make copies of the document with your signature and date.

 15. Submission Cover Letters

-Whenever submitting ideas, etc., make sure you have a cover letter which specifically states that you are submitting the project with the expectation that if they are interested in exploiting all or any portion of the project they will negotiate with you in good faith the deal points of compensation and credit.
+Whenever submitting projects, make sure you have a cover letter which specifically states that you are submitting the project with the expectation that if they are interested in exploiting all or any portion of the project they will negotiate with you in good faith the deal points of compensation and credit.